revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-19.One of the developer is trying to run the following piece of code but after running this code it’s throwing a Syntax error,
+19. One of the developers is trying to run the following piece of code but after running the code, it throws a Syntax error,

 ```python
 x = "CorporateWorld"
 print ("Reverse is", [x : -1] )
 ```

-As a Manager how do you resolve that, Error.
+How do you resolve the above Error?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)